The second flu season of the pandemic is off and running, and every cough and sniffle will carry an extra worry: possible COVID-19 infection.

 "Everyone's focused on the flu and COVID-19, but there's a whole host of other stuff going around, which can present very similarly," said Chin-Hong.
-"So it's going to be a confusing season and there's going to be a whole lot of testing."

 When should people seek medical attention right away?

-If you experience shortness of breath, then seek medical care right away, said Chin-Hong.
+If you experience shortness of breath, seek medical care right away, said Chin-Hong.
 You may notice, for example, that it's harder to catch your breath walking up the stairs.
 That could be a sign that your oxygen levels are low, possibly due to COVID-19.

 Do COVID-19 and the flu spread differently?

 Both flu and COVID-19 are spread mainly by respiratory droplets launched through coughs and sneezes.
 But COVID-19 can also be transmitted more stealthily, said Chin-Hong – through smaller droplets ("aerosols") emitted through talking or singing that can linger in the air.

 Also, people with COVID-19 can transmit the virus up to two days before they show symptoms or even if they never develop symptoms.
 Many people with COVID-19 infections are "asymptomatic," meaning they have no symptoms.
 In contrast, said Chin-Hong, most people with the flu are well aware that they have it.